 LOOKS TO PASS

-Area above the racing line that contains chucks of rubber, stones and other materials that can harm the car or tires and cause a driver to lose control.
+Area above the racing line that contains chunks of rubber, stones, and other materials that can harm the car or tires and cause a driver to lose control.

 Usually refers to the accelerator pedal.